Audits & Risk Disclosure

 Centralization Risk

-Firm Finance Governance
+Firm Money Governance

 - Debt limits for each collateral type, which can be lowered at any time but only raised by a factor of 2x with a 7 day timelock.